silogen/kaiwo/docs/docs/scientist/overview.md

 - **Monitoring and Logging**: Kaiwo offers built-in monitoring and logging features, enabling scientists to track the performance of their workloads and troubleshoot issues easily.
 - **Integration with Ray**: Kaiwo integrates seamlessly with Ray, a powerful distributed computing framework, enabling scientists to run large-scale AI workloads efficiently.
 - **Integration with Kueue**: Kaiwo uses Kueue for job queueing and scheduling, ensuring efficient management of workloads in a Kubernetes environment.

+To get started with Kaiwo, scientists can follow the [quickstart guides](quickstart.md).
+These guides cover various aspects of deploying AI workloads, including training, distributed training, inference, and distributed inference.
+The quickstart guides are designed to help scientists quickly understand how to use Kaiwo and get their workloads up and running on Kubernetes.